tejasvaidhyadev/tejasvaidhyadev.github.io/_posts/2020-08-26-the-end-is-just-another-beginning.md

 I would like to thank **Google** and **JuliaLang** for giving me this amazing opportunity to meet the most amazing people of Julia computing and other open source contributors.
 I am also grateful to my mentor @Aviks (Avik Sengupta) and @Ayushk4 (Ayush Kaushal) for guiding me through my project.

 To sum up, I would like to call it the **summer of learning** , this was the most productive summer in my life.
-I Learnt how to write good software and better documentation
+I Learnt how to write good software and better documentation.
+Looking back, it feels that these past four months passed way too quickly.
+I still remember anticipating for proposal acceptance results like it was yesterday.

 ### **References**